Astreum

 )

-• (prefix path import) loads another module and qualifies its symbols under prefix. (e.g., math.div).
+• (prefix path import) loads another module and qualifies its symbols under prefix. (e.g., math.answer).

-• Paths can be relative to the current file or absolute; (0x... ref) imports from stored atoms.
+• Paths can be relative to the current file or absolute.

 Basic project layout